hashwanthgogineni/ippon-whisper-chat/README.md

-# 💭 Ippon Whisper
+# 💭 Whisper

 > Say it loud… but stay anonymous.
-> Share your thoughts, jokes, and secrets with a community wall — powered by **Whisper Witty Bot 🤖** that always has a clever comeback.
+> Share your thoughts, jokes, and secrets with a community wall

 ---

-## 🎭 What is Ippon Whisper?
+## 🎭 What is Whisper?

-Ippon Whisper is a modern **anonymous social wall** where users can:
+Whisper is a modern **anonymous social wall** where users can:
 - 📝 Post text, images, and emojis anonymously
 - 👀 Read what others are whispering in real time
-- 🤖 Chat with **Whisper Witty Bot**, an AI-powered companion that always replies with a witty take

 Built for fun, engagement, and expression without identity.